oplS15projects/Racket-QA/QA-Email/readme.md

 ### DISCLAIMER: This component of Racket-QA is not intended to be run directly by the end user.
 It is an API used internally by other components of Racket-QA for the purpose of mailing a unit test result.
-This readme is also intended for the developers of Racket-QA.
-Only thing here that the user will be directly using is the mailing list UI which is simple enough to not require a separate readme.
+End users will use main UI to manage mailing lists.

 ## Racket QA Email Feature